tduyng/tduyng.github.io/content/microblog/2025-01-10-nix-home-manager.md

 date = 2025-01-10T20:09:30
 +++

-**First attempt at migrating from Homebrew to Nix with Nix Home Manager.**
+# First attempt at migrating from Homebrew to Nix with Nix Home Manager

 It didn’t go exactly as planned.
 I dived into Nix scripts, flakes, and started installing packages with nixpkgs while keeping Homebrew on the side.
 But... nothing seemed to work correctly. 😵